-Medieval Studies is a flexible and interdisciplinary program that offers students courses from a variety of programs and majors, taught by leading scholars whose work explores aspects of medieval history and culture.
-The University of Minnesota has been and continues to be home to some of the best-known scholars in Medieval Studies (just to name a few: Ruth Mazo Karras, Anatoly Liberman, David Wallace).
-The Center regularly hosts scholars from across the globe, as well as organizing conferences, symposia and other events.
+Medieval studies is a flexible and interdisciplinary program that offers students courses from a variety of programs and majors, taught by leading scholars whose work explores aspects of medieval history and culture.
+The University of Minnesota has been and continues to be home to some of the best-known scholars in medieval studies (just to name a few: Ruth Mazo Karras, Anatoly Liberman, David Wallace).
+We regularly host scholars from across the globe, as well as organizing conferences, symposia, and other events.

-In medieval studies you will study languages such as Arabic, Old Norse, Latin, Spanish, French and German, using them to enhance your study if the Middle Ages.
+In medieval studies, you will study languages such as Arabic, Old Norse, Latin, Spanish, French, and German, using them to enhance your study of the Middle Ages.
 The University has a good collection of medieval manuscripts, accessible to all University students.
-In addition, the Center for Medieval Studies has long-standing relationships with the Hill Monastic Library at St John’s University in St. Cloud, as well as the Newberry Library in Chicago.
+In addition, we have long-standing relationships with the Hill Monastic Library at St John’s University in St. Cloud, as well as the Newberry Library in Chicago.

 Click here to see a complete list of Spring 23 Graduate Courses (.pdf)